EthanMcBloxxer/jindex/readme.md

 ### Style

 jindex is preferred to be written all-lowercase, as "jindex".
-Even in the beginning of sentances. jindex.
+Even in the beginning of sentences. jindex.
 If it is *really* required, use "jIndex", or, if it is so required that you could die if you don't use proper punctuation, you can use "JIndex".
 Never use "Jindex".

 ### Abbriviation